Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Background and Notation

 \subsection{Good Coordinates: Parameterization of Slow Stable Manifolds and Attached Invariant Frame Bundles}

-Before applying the Lyapunov-Perron argument we first ``flatten out'' the nonlinearities in a neighborhood of the equilibrium by making a suitable change of coordinates.
-This change of coordinates exploits the fact that the dynamics in some directions are more important than others.
-In particular, we would like to describe the dynamics in the slow directions as accurately as possible, and will settle for only linear control in directions corresponding to fast dynamics.
+In this section we describe a method for high order computation of slow stable manifolds, as well as some attached invariant frame bundles describing the stable and unstable directions normal to the slow stable manifold.
+Our approach is based on the parameterization method of \cite{cabre2003parameterizationI,cabre2003parameterizationII,cabre2005parameterizationIII}, and especially on the notion of slow spectral submanifolds discussed in the references just cited.
+See also the works of \cite{MR3541499,MR3562433,MR3672647,MR3832468,MR3800257}, and the book \cite{haro2016parameterization}.

-Our approach is based on the parameterization method of \cite{cabre2003parameterizationI,cabre2003parameterizationII,cabre2005parameterizationIII}, and especially on the notion of slow spectral sub manifolds discussed in the references just cited.
-See also the work of \cite{MR3541499,MR3562433,MR3672647,MR3832468,MR3800257}.
-The theorem below is proved in \cite{cabre2003parameterizationI,cabre2005parameterizationIII}.
+The theorem below is extracted from the results of \cite{cabre2003parameterizationI,cabre2005parameterizationIII}.
 The version we state assumes that the eigenvalues are real and have geometric multiplicity one.
-These assumptions simplify the presentation and can be removed.
-Note that we will apply the parameterization method in a finite dimensional projection, and that this assumption cannot be removed.
-In slight abuse of notation, to align with the existing literature we use $P$ te denote the parametrizaton of a slow stable manifold; this should not be confounded with the positive tensor denoted by the same symbol in previous subsection.
+These assumptions are not necessary, but simplify the presentation.
+In the applications considered in Section \ref{sec:SH_Nonlinear}, these assumptions have to be checked.
+In slight abuse of notation, to align with the existing literature we use $P$ to denote the parametrizaton of a slow stable manifold; this should not be confounded with the positive tensor denoted by the same symbol in previous subsection.